liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

         trashVersionLocalService.addTrashVersion(trashEntryId,
              Song.class.getName(), song.getSongId(), status, null);

-3. *Turn off the visibility of its asset*: The song's visibility is turned off in the following code:
+3. *Turn off the visibility of its asset:* The song's visibility is turned off in the following code:

         assetEntryLocalService.updateVisible(Song.class.getName(), song.getSongId(), false);

-4. *Reindex it*: Since the visibility of the song entity has been modified, the album's songs must be reindexed so they're searchable.
+4. *Re-index it:* Since the visibility of the song entity has been modified, the album's songs must be re-indexed so they're searchable.
 Here's the code that accomplishes this:

         Indexer indexer = IndexerRegistryUtil.nullSafeGetIndexer(Song.class);